-This topic describes how to switch an ApsaraDB RDS for PostgreSQL instance that uses standard or enhanced SSDs to a different vSwitch.
+This topic describes how to switch an ApsaraDB RDS for PostgreSQL instance that uses standard SSDs or enhanced SSDs (ESSDs) to a different vSwitch.

-- During the change process, your RDS instance encounters a transient connection of about 30 seconds.
+- When you switch your RDS instance to a different vSwitch, a transient connection that lasts approximately 30 seconds occurs.
 Make sure that your application is configured to automatically reconnect to your RDS instance.

 - After the vSwitch of your RDS instance is changed, the virtual IP addresses (VIPs) of your RDS instance change.
 We recommend that you connect your application to your RDS instance by using an endpoint.
 For more information, see Configure endpoints for an ApsaraDB RDS for PostgreSQL instance.

-- The VIP changes temporarily interrupt the connections to DMS and Data Transmission Service (DTS).
-After the change process is finished, these connections are automatically restored to normal.
+- The VIP changes temporarily interrupt the connections to Data Management (DMS) and Data Transmission Service (DTS).
+After the vSwitch of your RDS instance is changed, these connections are automatically restored to normal.

-- If data is cached on the database client, you can read data but cannot write data.
-After the change process is finished, we recommend that you immediately clear the cache on the database client.
+- If data is cached on your database client, you can read data but cannot write data.
+After the vSwitch of your RDS instance is changed, we recommend that you immediately clear the cache on the database client.

 - Access RDS Instances, select a region at the top, and then click the ID of the target RDS instance.